 - For creamier potatoes, use half and half instead of milk.
 DO NOT skimp on the butter or salt or you will end up with bland potatoes.

 - Garlic Mashed Red Potatoes: Use red creamer potatoes, but do not peel them.
+Dice them small so that you get small flakes of red potato skin in your mash.
 Continue as directed and add some fresh minced garlic with the butter and salt.

 2000 Recipe – April Ferre